emintz/ArduinoLib/RTOSAid/README.md

 requirements.

-* Operation: production ESP32 software must run indefinitely without uogrades or user intervention.
+* Operation: production ESP32 software must run indefinitely without upgrades or user intervention.
 * Criticality: failing embedded is far more likely to threaten life and property than failing application software.
 * Resonsiveness: embedded systems must respond within strict deadlines.
-Prompt response can be vital to prevent damage, ensure user safety, and the foundation of a good UX.
+Prompt response can be vital to prevent damage, ensure user safety, and is the essential to providing an enjoyable UX.
 * Expected service life: embedded software can remain in service for decades without support or upgrade.

 To comply with the foregoing requirements, RTOSAid

-* Supports minimal heap use by providing classes that allocate storage statically instead of via `new` or `malloc`.
+* Supports minimal heap use where needed by providing classes that allocate storage statically instead of via `new` or `malloc`.
 Users must provide storage to some of these classes.
-* Supports efficient heap use by providing classes that automatically manage storage via ```new``` and ```delete```.
+* Supports ease of use and efficient heap use by providing classes that automatically manage storage via ```new``` and ```delete```.
-* Short functions: logic is short and simple.
-Most functions occupy a single printed page.
+* Supports simplicity: logic is short and simple.
+Most methods occupy a single printed page or less.
 * Does not recurse to minimize the chance of stack overflow
 * Each class does one thing well: RTOSAid classes have few, if any options.
 For example, the RTOSAid messasge queue is FIFO